Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/09-ddc_chain/README.md

 ### Migrating from Windows to Buffers

-Windows I/O connections between kernels were deprecated in the 2023.2 release of the AMD Vitis™ software platform.
-The AI Engine Kernel and Graph Programming Guide [(UG1079)](https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Comparison-between-Buffer-Ports-and-Windows) describes how the source code of a design should change to upgrade it to buffer I/Os.
-The following figures show the steps required (repeated for every kernel) to upgrade I/O connections from Windows to buffers.
+The 2023.2 release of the AMD Vitis™ software platform deprecated Windows I/O connections between kernels.
+The AI Engine Kernel and Graph Programming Guide [(UG1079)](https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding/Comparison-between-Buffer-Ports-and-Windows) describes how to change the source code of a design to upgrade it to buffer I/Os.
+To upgrade I/O connections from Windows to buffers, repeat the following steps for every kernel.

 1. Make the changes shown in the following figure in the ``kernel.cc`` file: